SFI Frontiers for the Future Programme

 - To develop an integrated research ecosystem through partnerships with other agencies

-- To support relevant collaborations and partnerships
+- To support relevant collaborations and partnerships, and attract talent from outside of the Republic of Ireland

 - To support researchers returning to active academic research after a period of eligible leave